ramantehlan/Mateix/README.md

 # mateix
-An easy file synchronisation tool.
+An simple file synchronisation tool.

 > Mateix means 'same' in the Catalan language, which is a language of Catalonia community of Spain.